-• Other services that require preauthorization Some surgeries and procedures, services and equipment require precertification or preauthorization.
-GEHA has coverage policies for many services and procedures; refer to www.geha.com/coverage-policies for a complete list.
+Some surgeries and procedures, services and equipment require precertification or preauthorization.
+GEHA has coverage policies for many services and procedures; refer to www.geha.com/Coverage-Policies for a complete list.
+Refer to the back of your member ID card under the heading Prior Authorization for the contact information.